Exploring the Fascinating History of London, England

 1. Ancient Roman Origins

-- The Roman Amphitheatre: Located beneath the Guildhall, the remains of a Roman amphitheater are evidence of London’s vibrant entertainment culture.
+- The Roman Amphitheatre: Being beneath the Guildhall, the remains of Roman amphitheater demonstrate the existence of entertainment in Roman London.

 2. Medieval Times and the Tower of London